ovh/docs/pages/bare_metal_cloud/virtual_private_servers/secure_your_vps/guide.en-asia.md

 ---
 title: 'Securing a VPS'
 excerpt: 'Find out the basics of securing your VPS'
-updated: 2024-02-14
+updated: 2024-02-20
 ---

 ## Objective

 When you order your VPS, you can choose a distribution or operating system to pre-install.
-The server is therefore ready to use after delivery but it will be up to you as the administrator to implement measures which ensure the security and stability of your system.
+The server is therefore ready to use after delivery but it will be up to you as the administrator to implement measures to ensure the security and stability of your system.

 **This guide provides some general tips for securing a GNU/Linux-based server.**